ninichang/cartogram-web/doc/addmap/addmap.md

 # Adding a Map

 This guide will help you add a new map to the go-cart.io website.
 This guide assumes that you have already set up the website code for local testing and development.
-If you have not done this, please read the setup guide in `docs/setup` before you continue.

 ## What You'll Need